prisms-center/CASMcode_docs/_formats/DoF_and_Properties.md

 #### DoF Naming

-DoF must use an exact name.

-DoF name strings are used in:
-- [BasicStructure] (the "prim")
-- [Configuration]
+Exact name strings of a supported DoF type must be used for a [prim] or [Configuration].

 #### Property Naming